rkarabut/udp-broadcast-tunnel/README.md

 Specifically for Torchlight 2 this must be done on both client and server side, as the server seems to rely on a broadcast while negotiating the connection as well.

-In case source port spoofing with source and destination ports matching is required (e.g. Warcraft 3), append the current client's IP address in the network:
+In case the source port must be set and is also matching the destination (e.g. Warcraft 3), append the current client's IP address:

 ```
 udp-broadcast-tunnel.exe 3 4549 10.8.0.2,10.8.0.3,10.8.0.4 10.8.0.7
 ```

 Use `set RUST_LOG=debug` to inspect the retransmitted packets.
-Check your firewall rules if you don't see any.

-## Verified games
+## Games confirmed working

 Ports used by the games, listed in alphabetical order: